 The Western Springs School of Talent Education and the Naperville Suzuki School enjoy a reputation for excellence that is well-known throughout the world.
-We offer instruction in violin, viola, and cello.
+Our schools offer instruction in violin, viola, and cello.
 Our teaching follows the philosophy and principles of the world renowned pedagogue, Shinichi Suzuki.
 The Suzuki approach deals with much more than teaching a child how to play an instrument.
 It seeks to develop the whole child, to help unfold his natural potential to learn and become a good and happy person.

 Our faculty is comprised of highly trained professional musicians who have selected Suzuki teaching as their chosen profession.
 All faculty have a bachelor’s degree in music performance or music education and are extensively trained in the Suzuki method.
 Many of our faculty hold the master of music performance degree with emphasis in Suzuki pedagogy.

 In addition to teaching young children, the school is also a national training center for teachers who wish to learn how to teach the Suzuki method.
-Our faculty includes six of the country’s leading teacher trainers.
+Our faculty includes three of the country’s leading teacher trainers.
 Teachers travel from as far away as Europe and South America to study and observe lessons at our schools.

 The school supports three performance ensembles.
 Cellisimo is comprised of the most advanced Cello students from our program.
 Under the direction of Director Sally Gross, Cellisimo was recently chosen to perform for the National Conference of the Suzuki Association of the Americas.
 Our intermediate violin ensemble is called Allegro!!!
 They perform a completely unique multimedia presentation consisting of live music, choreography, costumes, lighting and video visual effects.
 The Allegro show has performed for thousands, delighting audiences throughout the United States, Bermuda, and Puerto Rico.
 The Chicago Consort is a touring group of 30 of the most advanced students from the school.
 The Chicago Consort has performed all across the United states, Canada, Europe and China.